 The landlord is able to recover reasonable costs.
 Leaseholders have quite formidable rights to challenge service charges they consider to be unreasonable at the Leasehold Valuation Tribunal (LVT).

-When considering buying a leasehold flat, it is crucial to know, for the sake of personal finances, what the present and future service charges are likely to be.
+When considering buying a leasehold flat, it is crucial to know, for the sake of personal finances, what the present and future service charges, including ground rent, are likely to be.
 You also need to check to see if there is a reserve fund.
 You also need to check what plans there may be for major works that could affect the service charge in the few years following the purchase.

 Leasehold - What are Reserve Funds?

 A majority of leases enable the landlord to collect sums in advance to create a reserve or 'sinking' fund, to make sure that enough money is available for future scheduled major works, like external decorations or lift replacement.
 The lease will clarify sums involved and when cyclical, regular, maintenance works are due.

 Contributions to the reserve fund are not reimbursed when the flat is sold.